klaasnienhuis/devfab/docs/guide/camera/orbital-movement.md

 ## Interpolation

 We're using the `requestAnimationFrame` method to animate the camera.
 This method calls a function every time the browser is ready to draw a new frame.
 This is a great way to animate things in the browser.
 You can read more about it [here](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).
-Alternatively, you can use the [GSAP](https://greensock.com/gsap/) library to animate things.
+Alternatively, you can use `setInterval` or the [GSAP](https://greensock.com/gsap/) library to animate things.

 Initially, we interpolate the camera in 50 steps.
 But what if the distance between the start- and endposition is very large?
 Then we might need more steps to make the animation smooth.
 We can calculate the distance between the start- and endposition and use that to determine the number of steps.
 We can use the `getDistance` method for this.